Debt Collection Laws: Can I Sue a Debt Collector or Collection Agency?

 It determines when debt collectors can call you, which is typically no earlier than 8 a.m. and no later than 9 p.m. based on the consumer's time zone.
 They can't threaten you or call you repeatedly in an effort to harass you, and they can't use vulgar or profane language.
 They can't make false statements, such as that they can have you arrested if you don't pay up, or discuss your debt with anyone other than your attorney, although they can contact family members and friends simply to request contact information for you.

 Read up on the FDCPA if you believe a debt collector has stepped outside the rules.
-If so, the law gives you recourse, including filing a lawsuit against him.
+If so, the law gives you recourse, including filing a lawsuit against them.

 The Rules for Filing a Lawsuit